Richard Thompson (animator)

-Richard Thompson (26 August 1914 - 12 June 1998) was an American animator who worked at several animated cartoon departments over a career of four decades.
+Richard Lester Thompson (26 August 1914 - 12 June 1998) was an American animator who worked at several animated cartoon departments over a career of four decades.

 Career

 Thompson's longest association was with Chuck Jones at Warner Bros.
 Cartoons and MGM Animation/Visual Arts.
 Notably, he was an animator on Chuck Jones' Road Runner cartoons.
 He also worked at Hanna-Barbera and DePatie–Freleng Enterprises.
 He animated for Tom and Jerry cartoons; for one Peanuts animated special, He's Your Dog, Charlie Brown; and for two Babar TV specials by Mendelson-Melendez Productions, The Story of Babar, the Little Elephant and Babar Comes to America.